gingerbeardman/Markdown-File-Linker/Markdown File Linker.novaextension/README.md

-**Markdown File Linker** allows you to insert links to local files as Markdown links, perfect for linking between articles in your Jekyll blog!
+**Markdown File Linker** allows you to insert links to local files as Markdown, perfect for linking between articles in your blog!

 ## Usage